HKUST-OCTAD-LAB/AirTrafficSim/README.md

 - `polars`: support for polars DataFrame (used in simulation and postprocessing third party data)
 - `networking`: support for downloading data from external third party sources
 - `era5`: support for parsing NetCDF for Google ARCO ERA5.
+- `jax`: support for automatic differentiation
+- `plot`: utils for nicer plotting

 For example: